 Stamp duty for first time buyers has been abolished for most purchasers.

-Stamp duty for buy to let property has increased substantially from April 2016.
+Stamp duty for buy to let property has increased substantially from April 2016 following the introduction of a 3 percent surcharge.

 Stamp duty refunds are available for home movers replacing their main residence.
 The original home must be sold within 3 years.

-The Chancellor Rishi Sunak announced the stamp duty holiday in his summer statement as part of the ecoomic response to the Covid-19 pandemic.
-The changes to stamp duty are designed to support the housing sector through the crisis.
+The Chancellor Rishi Sunak announced the introduction of the stamp duty holiday in his 2020 summer statement as part of the economic response to the Covid-19 pandemic.
+The changes to stamp duty were designed to support the housing sector through the crisis.

-The stamp duty holiday applies to house purchases in England and Northern Ireland, a separate LBTT holiday is operating in Scotland and a LTT holiday is active in Wales.
+The stamp duty holiday applied to house purchases in England and Northern Ireland, a separate LBTT holiday operated in Scotland and a LTT holiday is was introduced in Wales.

-From April 2021 onwards the stamp duty rates and thresholds are due to revert back to previous levels.
+From 1st October 2021 onwards the stamp duty rates and thresholds reverted back to previous levels.

-The freehold residential stamp duty rates in England and Northern Ireland are shown in the table below and are valid until 31st March 2021.
-The rates reflect the higher initial threshold following the introduction of the stamp duty holiday.
+The freehold residential stamp duty rates in England and Northern Ireland are shown in the table below.
+The rates reflect the reinstatement of the standard SDLT thresholds from 1st October 2021 and subsequent changes to the initial zero rate threshold on 23rd September 2022.

 |Tax Band||Normal Rate||Additional Property|